obsti8383/VcardBirthdayListGenerator/README.md

 # Introduction
-VcardBirthdayListGenerator generates a birthday list as csv (to stdout) from vcf files
+VcardBirthdayListGenerator generates a birthday list as csv or text (to stdout) from vcf files

 Best to be used with vdirsyncer to download the VCARD files from a CardDav server and the use VcardBirthdayListGenerator